 Each day starts early in the morning with personal yoga practice, or a guided class, and then at around 7.30am everybody comes together for mantra yoga (chanting) and meditation.
 This is followed by 30 minutes of silent cleaning, then breakfast at 8.45am, and then karma yoga through the morning from 9.30 to 1pm, pausing for a cup of tea and perhaps a chat at 11am.
 Lunch is at 1pm.

 There is a period after lunch until 4.15pm for resting, walking in the beautiful natural surroundings of the ashram, study, interaction, stillness etc. Then karma yoga continues from 4.15-6.15pm, when there is supper.

 Each week there is the mrityunjaya mantra (healing chant) at 8pm each Tuesday.
 This chant is dedicated to all those we know who are in particular need of healing.
 If there is someone who is suffering or ill at this time, let us know brief details and we will chant for their health and deeper well-being.

-Most weeks there is a day of mouna and an evening havan on Thursday.
+Most weeks there is an afternoon and evening of mouna on Wednesdays, and an evening havan on Thursday.